Skip to main content

 test_text = "My name is John Doe, my email is john.doe@example.com, my phone is 123-456-7890, and my SSN is 123-45-6789."

 Presidio comes with a built-in list of recognizable entities.
 We can select the ones that are important for our use case.
-In the below example, we are only looking at redicating names and phone numbers from our text:
+In the below example, we redact names, phone numbers, locations, email addresses, and US Social Security Numbers.

 from presidio_analyzer import AnalyzerEngine